 - "Towards Engineering Trust-aware Future Internet Systems",

 3rd International Workshop on Information Systems Security Engineering (WISSE 2013), X. Franch, and P. Soffer Eds., LNBIP 148, Springer-Verlag, pp. 490-501, Jun 2013.
+DOI

 Security must be a primary concern when engineering Future Internet (FI) systems and applications.
 In order to achieve secure solutions, we need to capture security requirements early in the Software Development Life Cycle (SDLC).
 Whereas the security community has traditionally focused on providing tools and mechanisms to capture and express hard security requirements (e.g. confidentiality), little attention has been paid to other important requirements such as trust and reputation.
 We argue that these soft security requirements can leverage security in open, distributed, heterogeneous systems and applications and that they must be included in an early phase as part of the development process.
 In this paper we propose a UML extension for specifying trust and reputation requirements, and we apply it to an eHealth case study.